Medabots: Other characters

-Dr. Bokchoy is a BOK-0 model book-type Medabot (Note: While the anime listed Dr. Bokchoy as a book-type Medabot, the Medabot Card Game and Medabot R listed Dr. Bokchoy as a library-type while Medabot DS and the Medabot Ultimate Character Book listed Dr. Bokchoy as a scholar-type) owned by the Student Council President that specializes in the Textbook Punch.
+Dr. Bokchoy is a BOK-0 model book-type Medabot (Note: While the anime listed Dr. Bokchoy as a book-type Medabot, the Medarot Card Game and Medarot R listed Dr. Bokchoy as a library-type while Medarot DS and the Medarot Ultimate Character Book listed Dr. Bokchoy as a scholar-type) owned by the Student Council President that specializes in the Textbook Punch.